UCL/ucl_software_carpentry/installation/install.md

 ### Python 2.7 ###

+The easiest option is to register with [Enthought Scientific Computing](https://www2.enthought.com/licenses/academic), then follow the instructions in the e-mail they send you.
+Goto the repository login/installers, then download and install eps-7.3-2-win-x86.msi or eps-7.3-2-win-x86_64.msi.
+If you use this route, you can ignore the *distribute \& pip* section.

+The Enthought Python Distribution includes the [SciTE editor](http://www.scintilla.org/SciTE.html).
+[Notepad++](http://notepad-plus-plus.org/) is a popular free code editor for Windows.

+Alternatively, download *Python* from python.org.

-Windows folks will want either the 32-bit MSI installer, or the 64-bit MSI installer, depending on whether you've got a 32-bit (x86) or 64-bit (x86-64) machine:
+You will want either the 32-bit MSI installer, or the 64-bit MSI installer, depending on whether you've got a 32-bit (x86) or 64-bit (x86-64) machine: